 Chief of Staff

-SANTA ANA – Local Orange County high school students will have the opportunity next week to get a behind-the-scenes look at what it’s like to be a prosecutor, defense attorney, police detective and judge during the 12th Annual Summer Youth Education Conference.
+SANTA ANA – Orange County high school students will have the opportunity to get a behind-the-scenes look next week at what it’s like to be a prosecutor, police detective, and judge during the 13th Annual Summer Youth Education Conference.
 This weeklong program will begin Monday, Aug.
-8, 2010, at 8:30 a.m. and will include over 35 hours of hands-on activities, culminating in a mock trial and a graduation ceremony on Friday, Aug.
-12, 2011.
+6, 2012, at 8:30 a.m. and will include over 35 hours of hands-on activities, culminating in a mock trial and a graduation ceremony on Friday, Aug.
+10, 2012.

 The Summer Youth Education Conference gives students interested in law enforcement a better understanding of the criminal justice system.
 Students will have an opportunity to visit numerous government agencies and network with criminal justice professionals.
-The participants will visit the Santa Ana Police Department, the Federal Courthouse, Lamoreaux Juvenile Justice Center, a judge’s chamber, the Orange County Sheriff’s Training Facility, and the Coroner’s office.
-Educational workshops will be presented by police officers, OCDA investigators, prosecutors, a defense attorney, community agencies, and other criminal justice professionals.
+The participants will visit the Santa Ana Police Department, U.S. Courthouse, Orange County Sheriff’s Training Facility, Orange County Crime Laboratory, and Coroner’s office.
+Educational workshops will be presented by police officers, OCDA investigators, prosecutors, community agencies, and other criminal justice professionals.